 about.

-imperfecta is an art & design gallery focused on elevating the work and voices of women and minority artists.
+imperfecta is an art & design gallery focused on elevating women artists and minority creatives.

 Our driving belief is that nothing is perfect and that imperfections are what makes humans human.
 Imperfecta collects, shares and offers art that reflects this belief as well as design artefacts and wondrous heirlooms that bring beauty wherever they go.